doemerson123/fake-detector/README.md

 ## Project Tree:

 Most logic resides in the utils files.
-The deepfake_scraper folder is stand alone however model_training.py relies on all files in the utils folder.
+The deepfake scraper and testing folders are stand alone however model_training.py in the root directory relies on all the files in the utils folder.

     |- deepfake_scraper
         |- data_collection.py ****Entrypoint for webscraping